zhuje/plugins/docs/prometheus/model.md

 - See [Prometheus Datasource selector](#prometheus-datasource-selector)

-### Example
+#### Example

-A simple Prometheus LabelNames variable would be
+A simple Prometheus LabelNames variable defined in a project would look like:

 ```yaml
 kind: "Variable"